JohnHowes93/nc-news-fe/checklist.md

 Firstly I think your efforts to try something a little different here with react-table should be commended.
 This works well although I think more could be done to make the styles a little more appealing.
 It definitely acheives the functionality that is needed for the app.

-- If you can find a logo to replace the react logo, please do it!
-- More importantly, change the Title aspect of the html and make it your own.
 - Take out all console.logs and unecessary commentary.

 - [YES] provides general info about app